Industries and areas of application

 After the first laser projectors from SL Laser were used 30 years ago for positioning free forms in CNC machining centers, the areas of application and thus the industries for the use of laser projectors have expanded greatly.

-From woodworking to the stone and concrete industry to boat building and the aircraft industry, ProDirector 6 and XS2 as well as the other products from SL Laser are used for countless purposes and tasks.
+From woodworking to the stone and concrete industry to boat building and the aircraft industry, ProDirector 7 and 7 LR as well as the other products from SL Laser are used for countless purposes and tasks.

 The laser projectors have proven to be real success models all over the world.